 3. Rule of Thumb: A “must know” take home pearl of wisdom.

 4. Tips & Warnings: a list of essential “DO and DON’T DO”

-Demodicosis,(“red mange”), is a microscopic skin mite that can be presented “normally” in bulldog puppies, adult bulldogs and other pets without any clinical problems.
-In some pets especially in immune incompetent puppies and immune compromised pets they can cause skin disease, sometime severe ones….Read More
+Demodicosis,(“red mange”), is a microscopic skin mite that can be presented “normally” in bulldog puppies, adult bulldogs, and other pets without any clinical problems.
+In some Bulldogs, especially in immune incompetent puppies and immune compromised and stressed pets, Demodex can cause skin disease, sometimes severe ones….Read More

-Bulldog Flank Alopecia also known as Bulldog Seasonal Flank Boldness is associated with a shorter period of sunlight due to the changing of the seasons….Read More
+Bulldog Flank Alopecia also is known as Bulldog Seasonal Flank Boldness is associated with a shorter period of sunlight due to the changing of the seasons….Read More

-All the “Bully Skin & Coat Maintenance Topics” below will be published in the coming weeks, I will be happy to alert you of each new publication via an email.
+All the “Skin-Coat in Bulldogs and French Bulldogs TOPICS” below will be published in the coming weeks, I will be happy to alert you of each new publication via an email.
 Just add your email to our “Join Our U4B Community” membership listing or to our “ALERT” email box in the top left corner.
 Also, I will alert you of the new release of my upcoming ”Do It Yourself V4B Bully Maintenance Videos”.